idogabay1/Cassava-Leaf-Disease-Classification/README.md

 |----------------------|------|
 |`Cassava Leaf Disease Classification on balanced test-set.ipynb`| the main file in Google Colab format. to open import to Google Colab|
 |`Cassava Leaf Disease Classification on balanced test-set.py`| the main file in Python format|

+# Networks

+In the code file you will find several CNNs.
+You can choose either one you want.
+Among the networks you'll find transfer learning using Resnet18 and CNN we created.
+In the last section you can find Optuna.

 # References